latorreandrea/auravisual-collab-manager-mobile/README.md

 This project is part of my portfolio and demonstrates my experience with full-stack architecture, backend API design, secure authentication, and modern app development.

 **This repository contains only the file to handle the FRONTEND.
-Here https://github.com/latorreandrea/auravisual-collab-manager-backend you will find the file for the frontend**
+Here https://github.com/latorreandrea/auravisual-collab-manager-backend you will find the file for the backend**